-At the end of the year, the Council reported an underspend of £11.095m on its management accounts.
-This is a favourable increase of £11.113m on the previously forecasted overspend of £0.018m as at October 2021 reported to Audit Committee in February 2022.
+At the end of the year, the Council reported an underspend of £10.324m on its management accounts, an increase of £10.306m than previously forecasted as at December 2021 reported to Council in March 2022.
 Included within the final underspend is a number of earmarked underspends for areas of ring-fenced spend such as Pupil Equity Funding (PEF), Devolved School Management (DSM) and Early Learning and Childcare (ELC), that are not recognised until the year end.
 These underspends are then carried forward to be used in the following year.
 After removal of earmarked reserves, this results in a net underspend of £2.869m compared to budget that contributes to reserves.

-At the end of 2021/22, the Clackmannanshire locality of the HSCP reported an underspend of £1.493m.
+At the end of 2021/22, the Clackmannanshire locality of the HSCP reported an underspend of £1.647m.
 However, the final outturn reflects a nil variance as the Council's full approved budgeted contribution for 2021/22 is paid over to the Partnership which contributes to the overall financial position of the Partnership and is carried forward within reserves for utilisation in 2022/23.